 California requires that all real estate license applicants be fingerprinted by a participating live scan service provider prior to being approved for a license.
 The DRE doesn’t collect a fee for this service, but the live scan provider will.

 The fee for live scan printing is currently $49.

 All agents and brokers must take 45 hours of continuing education before they can renew their license.
 Just like the initial required courses, the cost of continuing education will be based on who you select as a provider.

-California CE real estate courses generally cost at least $60 for a 45-hour package, $50 for the CA salesperson/broker survey and $5-20 for individual courses.
+California CE real estate courses generally have a low cost of at least $60 for a 45-hour package, $50 for the CA salesperson/broker survey and $5-20 for individual courses.

 Renewal Fee - $245-450

 License renewal fees are a bit pricey in California, but since you only have to renew every four years the price-per-year isn’t too bad.
 However, if you miss the expiration deadline for renewal it will cost you extra.

 - $245 for a timely salesperson license renewal